AveryData/AveryData.github.io/_learning/datasets.md

 ---

 # What is Data?
 Data is information with potential for meaning.
-It is often stored digitally now.
+It is often stored digitally.
+It can be structured or unstructured.

+## What is Data Integration?
+Nearly always, data isn't located all in one place and some combining of data from multiple sources is needed.
+This is data integration.

+A lot of businesses derive value through data integration alone!

+#### How to Combine?
+- Use multiple databases using JOIN

 ## Places to find data
 - Kaggle (Data Science Website)